khakhalin/notes/00_to_read_math.md

 https://link.springer.com/article/10.3758/s13414-019-01760-1
 On evolution of mamallian brain, and how you can draw a link between behavioral (computational?) complexity, and hierarchical organization of a vertebrate brain.
 Tries to ambitiously draw parallels between evolution, development, and behavior.

-# Symbolic
+# Symbolic and related

-Yoshua Bengio’s short reading list
+Yoshua Bengio’s short reading list:
 * BabyAI: First Steps Towards Grounded Language Learning With a Human In the Loop, Chevalier-Boisvert et al.,
 2018: https://arxiv.org/abs/1810.08272v2.
 * A Meta-Transfer Objective for Learning to Disentangle Causal Mechanisms, Bengio et al., 2019: